patrickf2000/lila/Readme.md

-## Dash
+## Lila

-Welcome to Dash!
-Dash is a high-level imperative systems programming language inspired in design and purpose by C and syntactically by Pascal (and a few other languages).
-This repository contains the compiler for Dash, the standard library, the test system, and a few examples.
+Welcome to Lila!
+Lila is a high-level imperative systems programming language inspired in design and purpose by C and syntactically by Pascal (and a few other languages).
+This repository contains the compiler for Lila, the standard library, the test system, and a few examples.

+See the docs folder for more information about the language, the modules, the internals, and why I chose Rust.

-### Why Dash?
+### Why Lila?

-I started Dash as a descendant to my Quik compilers.
+I started Lila as a descendant to my Quik compilers.
 The original Quik was when I was learning compiler development, so they weren't designed with any big purpose.
-I started Dash because I liked the Quik language I came up with, and because I needed a simple compiler so I could experiment with different architectures, learn a little more about compiler transformations, and so forth.
+I started Lila because I liked the Quik language I came up with, and because I needed a simple compiler so I could experiment with different architectures, learn a little more about compiler transformations, and so forth.
 I also started the project in hopes I can use this for some benchmarking work I do in one of my jobs.

-However, Dash is not solely a personal thing.
-The first goal with Dash is simplicity- in the language itself and in the implementation.
-Dash is meant to be like C in that its basically portable assembly.
+However, Lila is not solely a personal thing.
+The first goal with Lila is simplicity- in the language itself and in the implementation.
+Lila is meant to be like C in that its basically portable assembly.
 The language should be super easy to port to any platform, whether a CPU or VM architecture (source interpretation should be easy as well).
-However, I do not wish to re-invent the wheel, so part of Dash is full interpolation with C and the system libraries.
+However, I do not wish to re-invent the wheel, so part of Lila is full interpolation with C and the system libraries.

-They key difference of Dash from C is the language design and the abstracting of certain concepts.
+They key difference of Lila from C is the language design and the abstracting of certain concepts.
 For example, safety is a big goal.
 There are no pointers and references in C. Any programming construct requiring pointers and references is abstracted away.
-Dash also aims to provide better support for things like strings and data structures, two things which I think are very lacking in C. On the hardware level, I also have a goal of providing constructs to make newer hardware features easier to use, including threading and SIMD.
+Lila also aims to provide better support for things like strings and data structures, two things which I think are very lacking in C. On the hardware level, I also have a goal of providing constructs to make newer hardware features easier to use, including threading and SIMD.
 And finally, since I like living close the hardware and the operating system, I have constructs to make it easy to interface with the underlying OS.

-See the "docs" folder for why I chose Rust.

 ### Features